IBM-Automation-SPGI/Event-Automation-PoT/3/index.md

     <br>

-18. The third tab, _Topic selection_, will ask which topic(s) to ingest from the event source.
+18. The third step, _Topic selection_, will ask which topic(s) to ingest from the event source.

     *   Available topics will already be displayed within the configuration tool